abrar-uddin/abrar-uddin/README.md

 ## I'm a Aspiring Data Scientist
 - I’m currently working on my Bachelor's in Computer Science and Finance
-- I’m currently learning everything 🤣
+- On track to learning everything 🤣
 - Big Esports fan/player

 ### Connect with me: